 For the sake of simplicity we'll compare the different breakpoints of 144Hz and 240Hz because they're the most commonly used high refresh setups, though there are also 360Hz monitors out there these days.
 Of course, a high refresh rate monitor is required and your graphics card needs to be able to push enough frames towards it.
 As a rule of thumb you want a setup that can exceed the refresh rate of your monitor in frames per second.
 A setup with a 240Hz monitor hooked up to a system producing 350 frames per second is still better than a system with a 240Hz monitor that produces just over 240 frames per second.

 Advantages of high FPS and refresh rates

-If you’re not quite convinced how a low framerate might hamper your ability to track whatever is going on around you we can point you to an excellent video by WASD.ro.
-We’ve linked it to the right, but feel free to full screen it as well so that you can really see what a huge difference a higher refresh rate can make.
+If you're not quite convinced how a low framerate might hamper your ability to track whatever is going on around you we can point you to an excellent video by NVIDIA.
+We've linked it to the right, but feel free to full screen it as well so that you can really see what a huge difference a higher refresh rate can make.

 Moving images (such as games) are essentially created by displaying a series of still images in rapid succession, and the lower the framerate the 'choppier' the moving image appears.

 A 144Hz gaming monitor (that's hooked up to a graphics card and system that can produce 144+ frames per second) refreshes the image on your screen more than twice as fast as what a regular 60Hz display would be capable of, so it should come as no surprise that these higher refresh rate monitors make it a lot easier to accurately track whatever is going on inside the game.
 So in essence, a 144Hz monitor will make the game world appear a lot smoother and more 'lifelike' when it comes to motion.